apache/spark/docs/graphx-programming-guide.md

 Each of these operators yields a new graph with the vertex or edge properties modified by the user defined `map` function.

 > Note that in all cases the graph structure is unaffected.
-This is a key feature of these
+This is a key feature of these operators
-> operators which allows the resulting graph to reuse the structural indicies and the unaffected
-> properties of the original graph.
+> which allows the resulting graph to reuse the structural indices of the original graph.
+The
-> While the following is logically equivalent to `graph.mapVertices(mapUDF)`, it
-> does not preserve the structural indicies and would not benefit from the substantial system
+> following snippets are logically equivalent, but the first one does not preserve the structural
+> indices and would not benefit from the GraphX system optimizations:
-> optimizations in GraphX.
 > {% highlight scala %}
 val newVertices = graph.vertices.map { case (id, attr) => (id, mapUdf(id, attr)) }
 val newGraph = Graph(newVertices, graph.edges)
 {% endhighlight %}
+> Instead, use [`mapVertices`][Graph.mapVertices] to preserve the indices:
+> {% highlight scala %}
+val newGraph = graph.mapVertices((id, attr) => mapUdf(id, attr))
+{% endhighlight %}

+[Graph.mapVertices]: api/graphx/index.html#org.apache.spark.graphx.Graph@mapVertices[VD2]((VertexID,VD)⇒VD2)(ClassTag[VD2]):Graph[VD2,ED]

 These operators are often used to initialize the graph for a particular computation or project away unnecessary properties.
-For example, given a graph with the out-degrees as the vertex properties (we describe how to construct such a graph later) we initialize for PageRank:
+For example, given a graph with the out-degrees as the vertex properties (we describe how to construct such a graph later), we initialize it for PageRank:

 {% highlight scala %}
 // Given a graph where the vertex property is the out-degree